I'm a work in progress. An amateur thinker, fascinated by the human mind. Avid hammocks supporter. H... | See full bio

-Especially if you’re working in any of the vulnerable sectors such as:
+The answer, in many cases, is a colossal “yes.”
+Especially for those working in any of the vulnerable sectors, such as:

 There seem to be people who underestimate how much their job is at risk of automation, according to a CreaditLoan survey.
 It showed how expectations deviate from forecasts.

-The report predicts that although the shift to automation might mean the loss of some 75 million jobs, there’ll be 133 million new jobs created as a direct consequence of the added machine workforce.
+The report predicts that although the shift to automation might mean the loss of some 75 million jobs, 133 million new jobs will be created as a direct consequence of the added machine workforce.

 Automation Creates Jobs

-While the bank tellers per bank office decreased, the ATMs lowered the costs of opening new offices and the number of offices started increasing.
+While the number of bank tellers per bank office initially decreased, the ATMs lowered the cost of opening new offices and increased the number of offices, leading to even more hired employees.

 All About Those Soft Skills: Future Job Augmentation

-They’ve been able to make machines that perform meaningful tasks even outside the assembly line.
-They’ve also been able to produce remarkable results in pattern recognition and pattern generation.
+Scientists have kept up with the modern trends in technology, one of which is Artificial Intelligence.
+They’ve been able to make machines that perform meaningful tasks and produce remarkable results in pattern recognition and generation.

-But, it's early to speculate whether “the robots are out to get us all”.
+But it's too early to speculate whether “the robots are out to get us all.”

-Occupations involving human touch or soft skills are an option for those of us with jobs at risk of automation.
+Occupations involving human touch or soft skills are an option for those with jobs at risk of automation.

 The Jobs of the Future

-As mentioned above jobs in sectors where human care and understanding are needed will start becoming more important as automation spreads.
+As mentioned above, jobs in sectors where human care and understanding are needed will become more critical as automation spreads.

-Care for our seniors (Basically, you and me in the not so distant future.
-There, I said it.) is one of the areas AI won’t have as a significant impact as expected elsewhere.
+The US’s healthcare industry has reported 2,100 healthcare data breaches since 2009.
+Regardless, care for our seniors (basically, you and me in the not-so-distant future) is one of the areas where AI won’t have as significant an impact as elsewhere.

-With the global population steadily aging, it’s estimated that by 2030 there will be at least 300 million more people above the age of 65 than there were in 2014.
+It's projected that by 2030, with the global population steadily aging, there will be at least 300 more people over 65 than in 2004.

-And that will affect the number of carers as it’s unlikely that their jobs will be eliminated by technology.
+And that will affect the number of caregivers needed, as it’s unlikely that their jobs will be eliminated by technology.

-Personal carers, in general, will become one of the most sought out jobs.
-The forecast expects growth by 50 million to 85 million jobs in the field.
+Personal caregivers, in general, will become one of the most sought jobs.
+The forecast expects growth of 50 million to 85 million jobs in the field.

 Consumption, Driven by Emerging Economies

-While the emerging economies will most significantly feel the wave of jobs that will be automated, it’s also projected that we’ll see an increase in consumption coming specifically from the new consumer classes of those economies.
+Emerging economies will feel the wave of jobs that will be automated.
+An increase in consumption is also projected coming from those economies' new consumer classes.